 Kelly Creedon is a documentary filmmaker and visual journalist whose work focuses on using intimate storytelling as a means to explore communities and the issues and questions that unite and divide us.

 She has taught visual journalism and documentary storytelling at the Center for Documentary Studies at Duke University and the UNC Chapel Hill School of Media and Journalism, where she received her MA in Visual Communication.
 She is also a graduate of the Salt Institute for Documentary Studies.

-She is currently based in Durham, NC, and is available for assignments.
+She is currently based in Durham, NC, and is available for coffee and collaborations.